 Traditional tai-chi chuan (taijiquan) is a Chinese martial art that uses the 'six harmonies movement' system of internal martial arts.
 It is so named for the expression of yin and yang within those movements.
 While all traditional martial arts use the "tan-tien", "yi", "chi" and "jin", to augment power and maximise strength, the internal arts additionally and uniquely use these constructs to formulate the movements.
 Characterised by the slow movements of the foundation forms, tai-chi is unique among martial arts in that it is more frequently practiced for its health benefits than for the attainment of fighting skills.

 Internal martial arts utilise a system of relaxed connected movement in which all the parts of the body move as one unit while presenting an alignment to any applied forces at all times ("peng-jin").
-The combination of intention, relaxation and "chi" creates a 'ground path' that enables forces to pass though the body without encountering resistance and allows the body to function more efficiently.
+The combination of intention (yi), relaxation (sung) and "chi" creates a 'ground path' that enables forces to pass though the body without encountering resistance and allows the body to function more efficiently.

 In tai-chi this type of movement is referred to as 'reeling silk' because of its similarity to the motion of the silk worm and it is widely known as 'six harmonies movement' amongst the internal martial arts.
 The three internal harmonies of spirit harmonising with intention, intention harmonising with "chi" and "chi" harmonising with strength describe the mind led skill of using the intention to bring power up and/or outwards from the ground or down and/or inwards through gravity to a part of the body.
 The three external harmonies of hand-foot, elbow-knee and shoulder-hip describe how the body is tied together as a single unit that is controlled by the "tan-tien", such that the corresponding parts are interconnected by tendons, ligaments and fasciae.

 Pivotal to this type of movement is a part of the body the Chinese call the "tan-tien" which is situated below the navel about a third of the way in from the front to back.
 This is regarded as being the physical centre of the body.
-"Tan-tien" controlled movement can be expressed in two ways; as circular movement with the axis being through the "tan-tien" front to back or as a snake like movement with the axis through the "tan-tien" and across the plane of the body.
-The two can also be combined.
+Full use of the "tan-tien" to control movement is expressed in two ways; as circular movement with the axis being through the centre of the "tan-tien" or as a snake like movement, the two can also be combined.
+These are regarded as the three movement principles of tai-chi.
 The midriff plays a multiple role connecting the internal to the external by being a focal point for the mind, the controller of the breath, the centre of rotation of circular movement, an internal end point of the connective tissues that control 'opening' and 'closing', as well as controlling the alignment and manipulation of the ground path.
 The movement requires a complex intimate connective interaction between "tan-tien", "kua" and "ming-men" in order to fully connect the midriff to the legs/ground and spine/upper body.

 Tai-chi is popularly characterised by its slow movements which appear to the observer as graceful, well ordered and totally unique.
 Slowly performing these 'silk reeling' techniques enables practitioners to focus their attention on the detail of the mechanics of the motion.
 However, in traditional tai-chi systems only the foundation forms are predominantly comprised of slow movements.